MicrosoftDocs/azure-stack-docs.zh-CN/azure-stack/user/azure-stack-version-profiles-python.md

 ---
-title: 在 Azure Stack 中将 API 版本配置文件与 Python 配合使用 | Microsoft Docs
+title: Use API version profiles with Python in Azure Stack | Microsoft Docs
-description: 了解如何在 Azure Stack 中将 API 版本配置文件与 Python 配合使用。
+description: Learn how to use API version profiles with Python in Azure Stack.
 services: azure-stack
 documentationcenter: ''
 author: sethmanheim